Sniffy2019/Hardware-store/README.md

 There has been some errors with the linking software; especially psycopg2 and the table functioning to accept input data.
 Also before I managed to get heroku to work; if you made a double/repeated input on the Add Items page it would crash the site.

+When using Gitpod It needs time from the initial load to some of the Flask applictions as mentioned before the psycopg2 module seems very temperamental.

 <a name="development"></a>
 ### Development

 As this is a backend project showing how to link database input information with a test of a front end image of a website.
-This can be developed into a fully fuctioning website linking it with a fully interactive payment page and a gallery showing images of the products/categories selected
+This can be developed into a fully fuctioning website linking it with a fully interactive payment page and a gallery showing images of the products/categories selected.

 <a name="Auth"></a>
 ### Authors